kasper-piskorski/docs/pages/documentation/4-graql/overview.md

 folder: documentation
 ---

-Graql allows you to query a MindmapsDB graph in a declarative, pattern matching fashion.
+Graql allows you to query a Grakn graph in a declarative, pattern matching fashion.

 You can execute Graql in the [Graql Shell](graql-shell.html) or using [Java Graql](java-graql.html).